 16 Sep 2019 - KABUL – The UN Assistance Mission in Afghanistan (UNAMA) recognizes the efforts of the Afghan electoral authorities, as well as security forces and others, in preparing 28 September presidential elections under challenging circumstances.

 08 Sep 2019 - KABUL - Media can follow the live broadcast of the UN Security Council session on the Secretary-General’s latest report on Afghanistan on UN Web TV (http://webtv.un.org), scheduled to commence Tuesday 10 September, at 10:00 New York local time (18:30 Kabul local).

 The session will also be available as a viewable video clip, a few hours after the meeting, in the Web TV feed.

-The Secretary-General extends his deepest condolences to the families of the victims and wishes a speedy recovery to those injured.
+03 Sep 2019 - NEW YORK - The Secretary-General strongly condemns yesterday’s attack in Kabul by the Taliban.
+Such indiscriminate attacks can never be justified.
+The Secretary-General expresses his deepest sympathy to the families of the victims and wishes a speedy recovery to those injured.